Absurd fantasies & Refexive De-Constructions:

 17. Julie Dash’s Daughters of the Dust (1991)

 Its very rare that any film-maker gets to accomplish their dream project as a first feature, let alone a woman, let alone a black feminist who was Charles Burnett’s contemporary.
 Narrated by the future daughter of one of the protagonists, the film is a lyrical and impressionistic telling of the Gullah people in the early 20th century, when the pressure to move to the mainland (not coastal South Carolina, but towards Chicago and New York) was strong.
 Even though the community retains a near-total control and black autonomy on their islands, they are still haunted by slavery, colonialisms, and threats to their livelihood.
-Dash was clearly aesthetically influenced by Peter Weir’s “Picnic at Hanging Rock” from 1975; and, they have a strange kinship, even though Weir’s entire cast is lily-ass white, the film is just as haunted by colonial ghosts and the power of land to (take) hold of us.
+Dash was clearly aesthetically influenced by Peter Weir’s “Picnic at Hanging Rock” from 1975—and they do have a strange kinship, even though Weir’s entire cast is lily-ass white, the film is just as haunted by colonial ghosts and the power of land to (take) hold of us.

 Mood: soul-affirming, family bonds as historical struggle